 Texas law refers to probation as “community supervision.”
 There are two types of community supervision; standard community supervision and deferred adjudication.
 Deferred adjudication is when you enter a plea of guilty or no contest, but your guilt is deferred.

 This means you won’t have a final conviction on your record.
 However, you must complete the terms and conditions of the program.
 Usually, the terms and conditions for deferred adjudication are much less stringent than standard community supervision.
-You may still be required to attend rehabilitative classes, undergo drug screenings or any other condition imposed by a judge.
+You may still be required to attend rehabilitative classes, complete community service, undergo drug screenings or any other condition imposed by a judge.

 What’s the Difference Between Deferred Adjudication and Probation in Texas?

 Probation and deferred adjudication are both types of community supervision but have different outcomes.
 Each type requires an enter of guilty or no contest.
 However, the effects of probation are much more detrimental than deferred adjudication.